KillaMeep/inventory-system/README.md

         self.ram = ram
         self.storage = storage
 ```
-3. Awesome!
-Now that we have the `Item` class and the `Computer` subclass, we can send some data to the DB!
-Near the bottom of the `db.py` file, we have a comment (`#set items`).
-After this comment, we can add the new items we want to send to the db.
+4. Awesome!
+Now that we have the `Item` class and the `Computer` subclass, we can send some data to the database!
+Near the bottom of code, we can add the new items we want to send to the database.
 For exmaple:
 ```python
 #name, part number, cpu, ram, storage
 computer = Computer("My Home PC", "computer123", "Intel Core i7", "16 GB", "1 TB SSD")